What does enrollment in core benefits look like in your state? Use this benefits access data mapping tool to find out.

 How to use this map

 You can select states or regions for analysis and comparison.
-One option is to use the dropdown menus to the left of the map.
-You may also click on a state on the map, hold shift and click to select multiple states, or click and drag to select a group of states.
-You can also filter by population size using the scale to the left of the map.
-Averages are based on states and benefits selected for analysis.
+It is best to select one or two regions or a grouping of states, because too many states will not be able to fit on the chart below.
+A selection of states is already chosen.
+One option is to use the dropdown menus to the top of the map.
+You may also click on a state on the map or click and drag to select a group of states.

 Zoom controls for the map will appear in the upper left once you mouse over the map.
 The third button from the top (the frame with a plus sign) may be particularly useful, as it allows you to click and drag an area upon which the map will zoom.
 You can pan the map by holding down both the right and left mouse buttons and dragging the cursor.

-Mousing over a state on the map or a circle in the benefits comparison chart will provide more detailed information such as the Medicare population of state or the number of people enrolled in selected benefit(s).
+Mousing over a state on the map or a circle in the benefits comparison chart will provide more detailed information such as the Medicare population of state.

 Questions about the map may be directed to Conor McGovern, Senior Research Associate for Economic Security, at email@example.com.